 - 9 tbsp maple syrup

-- 6 tbsp plant milk (avoid coconut milk)
+- 6 tbsp plant milk (best to avoid coconut milk)*

 - 1 tbsp pure vanilla extract